tablelandnetwork/docs/docs/contribute/style-guide.md

 ```

 Ejecting a theme component is the process of creating a copy of the original theme component, which you can fully customize and override.
 It will copy the component into `src/theme` to then allow you to further customize it.
 Wrapping a theme is the process of creating a wrapper around the original theme component; you can further enhance "around" the component but not directly edit it.

+## Debugging

+One helpful was to debug the docs site itself is by navigating to the `/__docusaurus/debug` URI, which shows information about the config, metadata, registry, routes, content, and global site data.